Joints of varieties: Derivatives along varieties

 The key property, as well as the motivation for the above definition, is that for every $D \in \totalD_{p,V}^r$, there is a well defined map $R_V \to \FF$ given by $g\mapsto Dg(p)$.
 To define this derivative evaluation, we can replace $g \in R_V$ by a representative $g \in \FF[x_1, \dots, x_d]$, and we need to check that $Dg(p)$ does not depend on the choice of the representative.
 Indeed, if $g$ is identically zero on $V$, then $\wh g = 0$, and hence $Dg(p) = 0$.

-The above explicit formula defines $\totalD_{p,V}^r$ assuming that $p$ is at the origin and the tangent space of $V$ at $p$ span the first $k$ coordinate directions.
+The above explicit formula defines $\totalD_{p,V}^r$ assuming that $p$ is at the origin and the tangent space of $V$ at $p$ is spanned by the first $k$ coordinate directions.
 By an affine transformation (using \cref{eq:taylor} to determine the behavior of Hasse derivatives under affine transformations), we can define the space $\totalD_{p,V}^r$ of $r$-th order directional derivatives at any regular point $p$ on a variety $V$.

 Having defined $\totalD_{p,V}^r$, we now can proceed nearly identically as in \cref{sec:joints-of-planes} to prove the joints theorem for varieties.
 Details are given in the next section.